Can Your Dog Pinch an Inch or Two?

 2. When viewing your dog from the side, can you make out the shape of the rib cage when your dog breathes in?
 Again, with a long haired dog, this examination needs to be done by hand.
 If your dog does not have a discernible waistline from above or the side, they could be overweight, If you require further assurances speak to your vet.

 3. Look at pictures of your pet from when they were in their peak shape.
 Has their face changed?
 Is there more signs of excess skin or a rounding of the face (loss of definition)?
 Many a successful diet has been prompted by looking at unflattering photographs.
 Use photos to compare your dog’s current shape to how they looked when they were at their best.
-Remember, we can’t expect to maintain the health and shape from our youth but we can (and should) always seek to ensure our dogs are in the peak shape for their age, breed and life stage.
+Remember, we can’t expect to maintain the health and shape from our youth but we can (and should) always seek to ensure our dogs are in the peak shape for their age, breed and life stage (here are some of the most common age-related reasons dogs can gain weight).

 4. Keep a food diary to track what your dog eats on a daily basis, and use this to help you identify the extra 1/2 biscuit here and there contributing to the problem.
 Download your own food diary here.
 During your weight loss journey, why not also download your dog his own weight loss certificate to celebrate the moment.
 Create your own here.